jeffcharles/connect-service-healthcheck/README.md

 The middleware expects an options object with four members:

-- `detailedHealthcheck` (optional) - connect middleware to render a detailed healthcheck
+- `componentHealthchecks` (mandatory) - An object containing functions returning a promise that checks a dependent component
 - `memoryName` (mandatory) - a username necessary for performing a memory dump
 - `memoryPass` (mandatory) - a password necessary for performing a memory dump
 - `version` (optional) - an object containing version information